 Various exposed metal parts of your new firearm have been coated at the factory with a rust preventative compound.
 Before assembling your shotgun, clean the anti-rust compound from the inside of the barrel, receiver and the action/chamber areas.
 A high-quality lightweight gun oil is ideal for removing this compound, and for giving your new firearm its first lubrication.
-Clean the barrel using a cleaning rod and patch as explained under "Cleaning and Maintenance Suggestions" on pages 35-39.
+Place a drop of lightweight gun oil on both sides of the inside of the receiver on the rails on which the bolt slides (Figure 3).
+Clean the barrel using a cleaning rod and patch as explained under "Cleaning and Maintenance Suggestions" on pages 38-41.